j1ayiii/j1ayiii/README.md

 ### Hi, I am Jia Yi! 👋

-🌱 Currently learning SQL and PowerBI/
+🌱 Currently learning SQL and PowerBI/>
-✨ Currently studying Data Science and Analytics with a 2nd major in Economics
+✨ Currently studying Data Science and Analytics with a 2nd major in Economics/>

 <!--
 **j1ayiii/j1ayiii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.